 If you receive a call that feels suspicious, you should hang up immediately.
 If you think you may have been the victim of fraud you should report this directly to Action Fraud on 0300 123 2040.

 Where the victim is vulnerable, and particularly if there is a concern that someone has or might come to their house, you should report it to the Police by calling 101.

-A roving vaccination team for Liverpool has recently been established for housebound patients who are unable to attend a vaccination centre for medical reasons.
+A roving vaccination team is in place for housebound patients who are unable to attend a vaccination centre for medical reasons.

-If your GP record shows that you are clinically housebound and you haven’t been contacted yet, you should contact your GP practice to request this as soon as possible.
+If your GP record shows that you are clinically housebound and you haven’t been contacted yet, you should contact your GP practice to request an appointment as soon as possible.